Which of the following statements is an example of a normative st... | Study Prep in Pearson+

-Which of the following statements is an example of a normative statement?
+Which of the following statements is an example of a normative statement related to British colonial taxation?

 A